Rulon Gardner

-Rulon Ellis Gardner (born August 16, 1971) is an American retired Greco-Roman Olympic Gold Medalist wrestler.
-He competed at the 2000 and 2004 Olympics and won the gold medal in 2000, defeating Russia's three-time reigning gold medalist Aleksandr Karelin in the final.
-Karelin was previously unbeaten for 13 years in international competition.
+Rulon Ellis Gardner (born August 16, 1971) is an American retired Greco-Roman wrestler.
+He won the gold medal at the 2000 Olympic Games, defeating Russia's three-time reigning Olympic gold medalist Aleksandr Karelin in the final; Karelin was previously unbeaten for 13 years in international competition.
 Gardner won a bronze medal at the 2004 Games.
+In 2010, he was inducted into the National Wrestling Hall of Fame as a Distinguished Member.

 Personal background

 Gardner was born in Afton, Wyoming.
 He is the son of Reed and Virginia Gardner and the last of nine children.
-His second great grandfather was Archibald Gardner, who was one of the early settlers of Star Valley, Wyoming.
+His second great-grandfather was Archibald Gardner, who was one of the early settlers of Star Valley, Wyoming.
 He attributes his strength to the physical labor that he performed growing up and working on the family's dairy farm.

-In 2005, Gardner published his autobiography (co-written by Bob Schaller), Never Stop Pushing: My Life from a Wyoming Farm to the Olympic Medals Stand, in which he describes his Greco-Roman wrestling career, his academic struggles (as someone who suffers from a learning disability) and an account of his near-death experience when stranded after a snowmobile accident.
+In 2005, Gardner published his autobiography (co-written by Bob Schaller), Never Stop Pushing: My Life from a Wyoming Farm to the Olympic Medals Stand, in which he describes his Greco-Roman wrestling career, his academic struggles (as one who suffers from a learning disability), and his near-death experience when stranded after a snowmobile accident that cost him a toe to frostbite.

 As of 2011, Gardner worked as a motivational speaker, often appearing as a keynote presenter and event host.
 He has appeared at corporate events, celebrity golf tournaments, trade shows, and conventions.
 He also has licensing deals, as well as print and television endorsements.

 In 2012, Gardner and his wife Kami filed for Chapter 7 Bankruptcy in a Salt Lake City Federal court, with $2.9 million in liabilities.

 After the Athens Olympics, Gardner gained 210 pounds, culminating in a total body weight of 474 pounds.
 In January 2011, he was announced as a contestant on season 11 of the American reality television show, The Biggest Loser.
 After 16 weeks on the show, Gardner had lost 173 pounds.
 Gardner shocked the trainers, staff, and contestants on the April 26 episode by announcing he would be leaving the show "for personal reasons", and left the show without a final weigh-in.
 He did not appear on the final episode of the season, except in the background of scenes of other contestants.